jladdjr/steno-etudes-for-developers/etude01.md

-# Etude 1: It works on my machine
+# Etude 1: It Works on My Machine

 ```
 She found a bug